nov8r/breast-cancer-diagnosis-ml/README.md

 Conclusion
 ==========
-As you can see by looking at my results, this project is far from perfect.
-For example, if you look at the SVM model, my results show that it worked perfectly.
-While this is possible, it's highly improbable.
-This is the first big project I've ever completed regarding machine learning, so I missed something along the way that skewed my data.
-You may also notice that it says I have perfect precision for each model which is also improbable.
-For the most part though, when compared to other projects and papers the numbers are fairly similar.
-Overall, even with it's flaws, I feel pretty good about this project since it was my first big project.
-I will continue to work on this project to hopefully solve the SVM and precision issue.
+This project is my first significant deep dive into machine learning and while the results are promising, there are certainly areas to improve on.
+For instance, the results from the SVM model suggest perfect performance in prediction which is highly unlikely.
+Additionally, the precision scores provided are also seemingly perfect, indicating that there may be an issue in the evaluation process or data handling.

+Despite these flaws, the overall performance of the models is comparable to those found in other projects and academic papers which is encouraging.
+I will continue working on this project to hopefully resolve the flaws detailed earlier.